cloudflare/cloudflare-docs/products/waf/src/content/exposed-credentials-check/configure-api.md

 The example above uses the `url_decode()` function because fields in the request body (available in `http.request.body.form`) are URL-encoded when the content type is `application/x-www-form-urlencoded`.

-After creating a custom ruleset, deploy it to a phase so that it can execute.
+After creating a custom ruleset, deploy it to a phase so that it executes.
 Refer to [Deploy a custom ruleset](https://developers.cloudflare.com/ruleset-engine/custom-rulesets/deploy-custom-ruleset) for more information.